What is agile working

 The origins of agile working methods

-The start of the "agile movement" dates back to February 2001.
+The beginning of the “agile movement” is dated to February 2001.
 At that time, 17 software developers met in the US state of Utah to discuss the development of more flexible working methods in companies.
-The participants at this meeting of the digital economy drew up a "Manifesto for Agile Software Development" ("Agile Manifesto"), which describes the working methods of agile teams in four guiding principles and 12 principles.
-(The principles of agile working methods are now also practised by companies outside the software industry).
+The participants in this meeting of the digital economy developed a “Manifesto for Agile Software Development” (“Agile Manifesto”), which describes the working methods of agile teams in four guiding principles and 12 principles.
+(The principles of agile working methods are now also practiced by companies outside the software industry.)

-The Agile Manifesto is based, among other things, on the concept of agility developed by US sociologist Talcott Parsons in the mid-20th century.
-Parsons established that agility plays a crucial role in stabilizing social systems.
+The Agile Manifesto is based, among other things, on the concept of agility developed by the American sociologist Talcott Parsons in the mid-20th century.
+Parsons had found that agility is of crucial importance in stabilizing social systems.

-Some features of agile methods, such as team orientation and flexibility, are not fundamentally new to companies.
-However, against the backdrop of the information technology, digitalization and globalization that characterize today's economy, agile working methods are becoming highly topical and particularly important in the implementation of corporate strategies.
+Some characteristics of agile methods such as team orientation and flexibility are not fundamentally new for companies.
+However, against the background of information technology, digitization and globalization that characterize today's economy, agile working methods are of highly topical importance and of particular importance in the implementation of corporate strategies.

 The intention of agile working methods

-In view of the ever-shorter product and innovation cycles (also due to digital technologies), only those companies that significantly reduce their reaction times will survive on the market in the long term.
+In view of the ever-shortening product and innovation cycles (also due to digital technologies), only those companies that significantly reduce their reaction speeds will be able to survive on the market in the long term.

-Agile methods aim to improve the adaptability of companies - against the backdrop of megatrends such as new work, digitalization, globalization and demographic change.
-Many proponents see agility as a "magic formula" for accelerated decision-making, innovative ideas and greater employee satisfaction.
+Agile methods aim to improve the adaptability of companies against the backdrop of megatrends such as New Work, digitalization, globalization, and demographic change.
+Many proponents consider agility to be a 'magic formula' for accelerated decisions, innovative ideas, and greater employee satisfaction.

-Agile working methods correspond with flat hierarchies and communicative openness between the various departments of a company.
-Self-organized employees make all key decisions independently.
-In doing so, they are guided by the company's mission statement, defined missions and agreed goals.
+Agile working methods correspond to flat hierarchies and communicative openness between the various departments of a company.
+Self-organized employees make all essential decisions independently.
+In doing so, they are guided by the company's mission statement, defined missions & agreed goals.

 Principles of agile working methods

-A company structured according to agile methods consists of self-organized teams that are aligned with a common corporate mission statement.
+A company structured according to agile methods consists of self-organized teams that are aligned with a common corporate vision.

 • People and interactions are given priority over processes and tools.

-• The focus is increasingly on the product.
+• The product is becoming more of a focus.
 Documentation is reduced to the absolute minimum.

 • Customer benefit is at the center of all considerations.
 Cooperation with customers (including through involvement in product development) takes priority over lengthy contract negotiations.

-• The ability to react to change is more important for an agile organization than the implementation of rigid plans.
+• Responsiveness to change is more important for an agile organization than the implementation of rigid plans.

 Advantage of agile working methods compared to traditional work organization

-Agile working methods are replacing the "mechanistic" counter-concept, which is associated with the detailed definition and repetition of work processes and long-term plans.
+Agile working methods replace the “mechanistic” counter-concept, which involves a detailed definition and repetition of work processes as well as long-term plans.

 Although traditional top-down organizations have proven to be effective in managing existing business, top-down management is no longer able to meet the flexibility requirements resulting from rapid market changes.